Jordan of Pisa

+Life

 Jordan was born in the mid thirteenth century at Pisa.
 He was educated at Pisa and then Paris in the late 1270s, where he received his bachelor's in theology.
 He went on to join the Dominican house there in 1280.
 He returned to Pisa in 1280, where he lived as one of the brothers at the convent of Santa Caterina.
-At Pisa he founded the Confraternity of the Holy Redeemer, whose constitution survives, and several others, whose do not.
+At Pisa he founded the Confraternity of the Holy Redeemer, whose constitution survives, and several others.

 Jordan continued his studies at the University of Bologna and lived in Paris from 1285 to 1288, before returning to Pisa.

 He preached and taught variously at Siena, Viterbo, and Perugia before eventually moving to Florence, in which area he was a widely respected preacher, eventually being appointed by the provincial chapter at Rieti as a lector in the church of Santa Maria Novella in 1305.
 He held that post for the next three years, and contributed greatly to its esteem.
 In 1301, he attended a general meeting of the order held in Cologne, Germany.

 Jordan was renowned for his knowledge, especially of the breviary, missal, the Bible, and its marginal notes, and the second half of the Summa Theologiae, all of which he had memorised, according to the chronicle of the Dominican convent of Pisa.

-In 1311 the Master General Aymericus Giliani appointed him professor of theology at the friary of Saint James in Paris, to deliver his reading of the Lombard's Sentences and obtain his master's degree, but he died at Piacenza on the journey.

 Jordan studied the use of preaching for evangelisation.
-He pioneered the use of the Tuscan language for preaching and lecturing, which helped establish it as the foremost among the vernaculars of Italy.
+Following a new custom just coming then into vogue, he preached in the vernacular.
 His Tuscan was reputedly versatile and musical, but never elaborate or ornate.

 At Florence he would reportedly preach five times a day, walking about, both indoors and out, followed by a crowd of listeners as he developed his topic.
 During his lengthy sermons his friend and disciple, Silvester of Valdiseve, sometimes sat near the pulpit with wine to refresh him.
 Some of his listeners took notes that have survived.
-His preaching was said to have a positive effect on Florentine public life and morality by its emphasis on sound (i.e. Thomistic) doctrine, Christian living, and perseverance.
-What he had to say would have sounded dry in Latin, but significantly, no Latin sermons by Jordan have survived.
+His preaching was said to have a positive effect on Florentine public life and morality by its emphasis on sound Thomistic doctrine, Christian living, and perseverance.

+In 1311 the Master General Aymericus Giliani appointed him professor of theology at the friary of Saint James in Paris, to deliver his reading of the Lombard's Sentences and obtain his master's degree, but he died at Piacenza on the journey.